-The successful candidate will be expected to develop a productive and internationally recognized research program, obtain external funding, teach primarily graduate-level and some undergraduate-level courses, supervise graduate and undergraduate research, supervise clinical practica, and contribute to service.
-Alternative delivery modes of teaching (e.g. online instruction) may be available.
-The standard weighting of responsibilities for full-time equivalent faculty members in the Faculty of Arts is 40% research, 40% teaching, and 20% service.
+The successful candidate will be expected to develop an internationally competitive research program, attract external funding, teach undergraduate and graduate courses, supervise graduate and undergraduate research, and contribute to departmental and wider university service.
+Alternative delivery modes of teaching (e.g., online instruction) may be available.
+These duties are normally allocated as 40% research, 40% teaching, and 20% service.
 The normal teaching load is 12 credit hours or 4 courses per year (reduced to 9 credit hours/3 courses for new faculty in the first 2 years).
-Clinical Psychology faculty members will normally be assigned 1.5 credit hours of teaching release per practicum supervised.
-Faculty members who play a lead role, usually as Principal Investigator, in a major, multi-year research project funded by SSHRC, NSERC or CIHR administered by the University of Manitoba will normally receive a release of three credit hours of teaching for each year of the grant.
+Faculty members who play a lead role, usually as Principal Investigator, in a major, multi-year research project funded by SSHRC, NSERC, or CIHR and administered by the University of Manitoba will normally receive a release of 3 credit hours of teaching for each year of the grant.

 About University of Manitoba, Psychology Department

 We attract people from around the world who share our ideals and vision for positive change.
 We believe in embracing challenges and taking action.
 Our students, researchers and alumni bring their unique voices to learning and discovery, shaping new ways of doing things and contributing to important conversations in topics that matter most, from human rights to global health to climate change.
 We are where imagination and action collide.

 The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Ojibwe-Cree, Dakota, and Dene peoples, and on the homeland of the Red River Métis.